 The red grape variety comes from France.
-There are well over a hundred Synonyms that testify the old age and the worldwide spread.
-The most important alphabetically grouped by country are Cinsault ( Algeria.
+There are well over a hundred Synonyms that testify to old age and worldwide distribution.
+The main alphabetically grouped by country are Cinsault ( Algeria.
 Morocco.
-Tunisia ); Black Prince, Blue Imperial ( Australia ); Senso ( Bulgaria ); Boudalès, Bourdalès, Bourdelas, Cinqsaut, Cinq-saou, Cinsault, Cinsaut Couche, Grappu de la Dordogne, Marroquin, Madiran, Madiran du Portugal, Marrouquin, Milhau, Milhaud du Pradel, Mustard Noir, Oeillade Noire, Picardan Noir, Piquepoul d ' Uzès, Plant d'Arles, Plant de Broqui, Pousse de Chèvre, Prunelat, Prunellas, Salerne, Sinsâou, Tsintsào ( France ); Grecaù, Grecu Masculinu, Ottavianello, Ottaviano, Ottavianuccia, Ottavinello, Sinsón, Sinseur, Uva Spina ( Italy ); Black Malvoisie ( California ); Samsó, Sinsó ( Spain ); Hermitage ( South Africa ); Bourdales Kék, Malaga, Malaga Kék ( Hungary ).
+Tunisia ); Black Prince, Blue Imperial ( Australia ); Senso ( Bulgaria ); Boudalès, Bourdalès, Bourdelas, Cinqsaut, Cinq-saou, Cinsault, Cinsaut Couche, Grappu de la Dordogne, Marroquin, Madiran, Madiran du Portugal, Marrouquin, Milhau, Milhaud du Pradel, Moustardier Noir, Oeillade Noire, Picardan dir 'Piquepan Noir Uzes, Plant d'Arles, Plant de Broqui, Pousse de Chèvre, Prunelat, Prunellas, Salerne, Sinsâou, Tsintsào ( France ); Grecaù, Grecu Masculinu, Ottavianello, Ottaviano, Ottavianuccia, Ottavinello, Sinsón, Sinseur, Uva Spina ( Italy ); Black Malvoisie ( California ); Samsó, Sinsó ( Spain ); Hermitage ( South Africa ); Bourdales Kék, Malaga, Malaga Kék ( Hungary ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)